Guo-ziwei/fusion/README.md

 This is a demo fusing IMU data and Odometry data (wheel odom or Lidar odom) or GPS data to obtain better odometry.

-Currently, I implement Extended Kalman Filter (EKF) and isam2 to fuse IMU and Odometry data.
+Currently, I implement Extended Kalman Filter (EKF), batch optimization and isam2 to fuse IMU and Odometry data.

 ## Dependencies